Cycling in Cheshire East

 - Hind Heath Road, Sandbach: completion of cycle route linking to Ettiley Heath and the Wheelock Rail Trail

-- Young people training: Learn to Ride and Bikeability levels 1-3 training delivered across all Cheshire East schools, with 1555 young people trained at level 1, 4223 young people trained at level 2 and 162 trained at level 3 in 2015/2016
+- young people training: Learn to Ride and Bikeability levels 1-3 training delivered across all Cheshire East schools, with 1,693 young people trained at level 1, there were 3,711 young people trained at level 2 and 208 trained at level 3 in 2016/2017

 Ongoing and proposed future cycling projects

-Again working with partners, the following are a few examples of ongoing or proposed projects, subject to funding, consultation and feasibility:
+Working with partners, the following is an example of an ongoing project, subject to funding, consultation and feasibility: